Human Resource Management Learning Path

 Modern Human Resource Management - Recruitment and Selection Process

-The course first introduces you to the main points in the recruitment process as it relates to HRM, the laws related to the employment cycle and the different recruitment strategies such as recruiting from a variety of sources to ensure diversity.
-The development of a job analysis, job description, and job specifications are also discussed as well as the factors involved in advertising a job to help maintain a multicultural work environment.
-Next, you will learn about the steps involved in the selection process such as criteria development, application and résumé review, test administration as well as the major categories of employment tests.
+The course will show you the process HR professionals and managers use as they prepare job specifications and compensation packages to attract the right candidates to fill job positions.
+It first introduces you to the laws related to the employment cycle and the most important recruitment strategies in use today.
+You will then learn how to develop a job analysis, job description, and job specifications, along with the factors involved in advertising a job.
+Next, you will learn about the steps involved in the selection process such as criteria development, application and résumé review, and test administration.

-Different interview styles and techniques are reviewed, as well as how to choose the right type of interview for the job and the formal and legal steps involved in making an official job offer.
-Finally, the course introduces you to the concepts involved in compensation planning and development such as providing the basic salary, holiday pay, health benefits and retirement packages.
-The differing types of pay systems and the internal and external factors that affect them are also discussed as well as the main types of employment compensation packages common in US firms.
+The course then reviews important interview styles and techniques, as well as how to choose the right type of interview for the job.
+Essential formal and legal steps involved in making an official job offer will then be discussed.
+Finally, the course guides you to the main considerations you need to make when planning compensation, basic salary, holiday pay, health benefits and retirement packages.
+This will give you a strong understanding of different types of pay systems and the internal and external factors that affect them.
+By the end of the course, which takes less than 3 hours, you will have greatly increased your recruitment skills, and will be much more ready to attract and select your ideal team.2-3 Hours50 Points

 Modern Human Resource Management - Training and Induction